 When looking for the best car insurance in Pennsylvania, Reviews.com considered more than a dozen different carriers.
 We analyzed factors such as each company’s average premiums, customer satisfaction, coverage options, discounts, financial strength and more.
-Drivers in the state have plenty of good options available to them, and the best car insurance companies in Pennsylvania offer exceptional service at an affordable price.
+Despite recent premium increases nationwide, drivers in the state still have many strong choices, and the best car insurance companies in Pennsylvania pair solid service with competitive pricing for a range of budgets.

 The 4 Best Car Insurance Companies in Pennsylvania